maoosi/prisma-appsync/docs/advanced/securing-api.md

-# 🚪 Securing the API
+# 🚨 Securing the API

 ::: warning IMPORTANT
 Security must never be taken for granted.
-Prisma-AppSync implements basic mechanism to help mitigate some common issues.
+Prisma-AppSync implements a basic mechanism to help mitigate some common issues.
 However, accuracy is not guaranteed and you should always test your own API security implementation.
 :::

 ## 👉 Data sanitizer (XSS)